MarcelloMuy/ci-ms5-ecommerce-game-store/README.md

 * Unsubscribe page

-  The HTML validator found Two errors in the contact us page HTML code.
+  The validator found Two errors in the contact us page HTML code.

   * Error: